The AutoImmune Nutrition Plan:

 Vitamin D

-Vitamin D3 plays a critical role in the development, coordination and control of the immune system.
+Vitamin D3 plays a critical role in the development, coordination, and control of the immune system.
 Individuals with vitamin D3 deficiencies are at a much greater risk for the development of an auto-immune disease or chronic inflammatory disease.
-Supplementing to boost vitamin D3 levels can be very effective for reducing inflammation (19).
+Supplementing to boost vitamin D3 levels can be very effective in reducing inflammation (19).

 Choose the Right Proteins